drvinceknight/Shut_The_Box/README.md

 #Experiment

-The experiment function runs collects data comparing all the above autoplays.
+The experiment function collects data comparing all the above autoplays (Ctrl+C quits).
 This outputs by default to a csv file "Shut_the_Box.csv" but other file names can be passed:

     sage: experiment("My_file_name.csv")